-(Title should be: How I Fight Libel Tourism)
+*Title should have been: How I Fight Libel Tourism.

 Sitting at my desk on 23 January 2004, I was interrupted by an email from a law firm in London.
 It was a letter threatening to sue me for libel in a British court, for statements made in my book, Funding Evil: How Terrorism is Financed – and How to Stop It, about their client, Saudi billionaire Khalid bin Mahfouz.
 The letter claimed Mahfouz denied allegations in my book that he “knowingly” funded al-Qaida and other Muslim terrorist organisations.
 Mahfouz’s lawyers demanded my public apology, retraction, removing my book from circulation, legal fees and a donation to a charity of Mahfouz’s choice.

 This was followed by further correspondence and then legal papers were served.
 As an American citizen, I refused to recognise the British court’s jurisdiction over me.
 I did not believe that I had to defend myself in a country where I do not live, and where my book was not published or marketed.
 Besides the cost would have been prohibitive.
 What happened to me did not occur in a dark backwater of totalitarian repression like Saudi Arabia or North Korea, but in the UK.
 The British court accepted jurisdiction because 23 copies of Funding Evil were purchased in Britain via the internet, and a chapter of the book was posted on the internet.